 Other policies for contractors

-Being a contractor in the UK, there are other policies that are specifically for contractors and may be worth considering and these are:
+Being a contractor in the UK, there are other policies in addition to UK contractor mortgages that are specifically for contractors.
+Therefore, these may be worth considering and are:

 Now, back to mortgages.
-A contractor UK mortgage broker will calculate your income by:
+A specialist contractor mortgage broker will calculate your income by:

-- taking your day or hourly rate, and
+- Take your day or hourly rate for your contract work, and

-- multiplying this by how many days or hours you work a week
+- Multiply this by how many days or hours you work a week.

 Then, once they calculate your weekly income, they will multiply this by how many weeks you work a year.
 Usually, this will be between 46 and 48 weeks per year.
-The resulting figure deemed to be your annual salary.
+As a result, the figure that they come to is deemed to be your annual salary.

-How much you can borrow for your contractor mortgage depends on your ‘affordability basis.’
-In the simplest terms, mortgage lenders will take into consideration your income and your outgoings.
+How much you can borrow for your mortgage depends on your ‘affordability basis.’
+Therefore, in the simplest terms, mortgage lenders will consider your income and outgoings.
 As a rough guide, you can look to borrow anywhere from 3 to 5 times your annual gross income.

-Please note, the types of ID that you will need when you apply for a contractor mortgage are:
+Please note that the types of ID that you will need when you apply for a mortgage are:

 Typically, a mortgage will last around 20 to 25 years.
-The same will apply with a mortgage for contractors.
+The same will apply to a mortgage for contractors.
 However, this can vary due to several factors.
 These include age, retirement plans, and monthly mortgage repayments.
-When you set up your contractor mortgage, you will decide the term (the length of the mortgage) according to your chosen repayment plan.
-The longer the term is, the lower the monthly repayment will be.
+Therefore, when you set up your mortgage, you will decide the term (the length of the mortgage) according to your chosen repayment plan.
+As a result, the longer the term is, the lower the monthly repayment will be.

-You can still apply for a contractor mortgage, even if you have just started contracting.
-There needs to be evidence that you are in the same line of work, and you are in the same industry.
+You can still apply for a mortgage, even if you have just started contracting.
+Notably, there needs to be evidence that you are in the same line of work and the same industry.

 It is key that you get an AIP (agreement in principle) from a mortgage lender before you start house hunting.
-What’s more, an AIP is based upon a credit search and your income details, and this indicates how much they would lend to you.
+To clarify, an AIP is based upon a credit search and your income details, indicating how much they would lend to you.
 Although not set in stone, an AIP is a helpful guide and assurance for an agent.
-To sum up, it helps show that you can afford the property that you are viewing.
+To sum up, it helps show that you can afford the property you are viewing.

 First-time buyer Mortgage:

-If you are a first-time buyer and are looking for your contractor mortgage, you are in a good position as many Government-backed schemes can help you purchase your first home.
+If you are a first-time buyer looking for UK contractor mortgages, you are in a good position.
+This is because there are many Government-backed schemes that can help you purchase your first home:

-- Help to Buy ISA.
 By saving into a Help to Buy ISA, the Government will boost your savings by 25%.
-The maximum bonus you can receive is £3,000.
+Please note, the maximum bonus you can receive is £3,000.

-- Help to Buy Equity Loan.
-By applying for the Equity Loan, the Government will lend you up to 20% of the cost of your newly built home.
-You will only need a 5% deposit and a 75% mortgage to make up the rest.
+When you apply for the Equity Loan, the Government will lend you up to 20% of the cost of your newly built home.
+Therefore, you will only need a 5% deposit and a 75% mortgage to make up the rest.

-- Shared Ownership.
 The Shared Ownership scheme is a cross between buying a home and renting.
-You can own from a quarter to up to three-quarters of a property.
+As a result, you can own from a quarter to up to three-quarters of a property.
 As part of this, you will rent the remaining part of the property from the Government at a reduced rate.

-- Right to Buy.
-A Right to Buy scheme allows tenants who rent their homes from the local council to buy their home at a discount.
-The size of the discount depends on the area and the property type.
+A Right to Buy scheme allows tenants who rent their homes from the local council to buy them at a discount.
+Notably, the size of the discount depends on the area and the property type.

-When considering a contractor mortgage, if you are looking to move to another property, or if your current mortgage deal has come to an end, you can consider re-mortgaging.
-This process is switching onto a new mortgage deal, whether it be with the same provider or a different lender.
+When you consider a mortgage, if you are looking to move to another property or if your current mortgage deal has ended, you can consider a re-mortgage.
+Please note, this process is switching onto a new mortgage deal, whether with the same provider or a different lender.
 In doing so, you could save money in the long run.
-You could also request to borrow more for home improvements.
+In addition, you could also request to borrow more for home improvements.

 Buy to Let Mortgage:

-Buy to Let mortgages are available for contracting landlords.
-These will allow them to borrow money to buy properties to let.
-It is important to note, though, unlike normal mortgages, buy to let mortgages are on an interest-only basis.
-In turn, this means that for each month of the mortgage term, you will only need to pay interest on the loan.
-The amount that you have borrowed will have to be paid back at the end of the term.
-It can be good in the short term as your outgoings will be less each month.
-It is key, though, that you have a plan in place to pay off the loan or refinance at the end of your mortgage term.
+Buy-to-Let mortgages are available for contracting landlords.
+Please note that these will allow them to borrow money to buy properties to let.
+Importantly, unlike normal mortgages, Buy-to-Let mortgages are on an interest-only basis.
+This means that for each month of the mortgage term, you will only need to pay interest on the loan.
+Therefore, the amount you borrow will have to be paid back at the end of the term.
+Consequently, it can be good in the short term as your outgoings will be less each month.
+However, it is important to have a plan to pay off the loan or refinance at the end of your mortgage term.

 In contrast, with a ‘normal’ mortgage, your monthly repayments will cover the interest and a portion of the debt.
-As a result, over the mortgage term (and assuming you meet every repayment), the value of the loan will be paid back.
+As a result, over the mortgage term (assuming you meet every repayment), the value of the loan will be paid back.

-If you are a contractor and you are looking for a contractor mortgage or further mortgage advice, please feel free to speak to our trusted contractor mortgage broker partner, Broadbench.
-They are one of the best contractor mortgage brokers.
+If you are a contractor who is taking the time to look for a mortgage or further mortgage advice, please feel free to speak to our trusted contractor mortgage broker partner, Broadbench.
+Please note, they are one of the best brokers and specialists in UK contractor mortgages.